 |Evidence of treaty address

 If the payee has provided an explanation, the payer receives an email notification advising that the explanation can be reviewed on the AP Hub.
 Explanations and additional documents can be reviewed and approved (or rejected) on the Documents tab (or the Payees > Documents subtab; see Find Payee Documentation).
 If rejected, the payer must provide a reason for the rejection.
 An email notification containing the reason for rejection will be sent to the payee.

 Once additional documents are approved by the payor, payees can view these documents in the Payee Dashboard or Suppliers Portal; however, they will be unable to remove documents.
 If payees upload another document of the same type, the previously uploaded document is replaced with the new document, which then requires approval.

 Vydia is required by United States tax laws to collect certain tax-related information.
 You may have to pay taxes on your earnings.
 It is your responsibility to understand and comply with any and all applicable tax laws.
 For specific information regarding U.S. tax requirements, please visit the IRS website or consult with a tax professional.

 If you are a U.S. business or individual, or a non-U.S. business with U.S. Activities, as described on our Tax Information Page, and you do not have a tax I.D. such as a Taxpayer Identification Number or Social Security Number, you’ll need to acquire one.
 We suggest that you obtain your TIN as soon as possible.
 Please note that the process of obtaining a TIN may take several weeks.
 You can visit the Internal Revenue Service (IRS) website for more information on obtaining a U.S. TIN.

 Non-US Residents: You will be prompted to fill out a W8-BEN form.

-You may be subject to US tax withholdings if you are not a US resident, and may be exempt if:
+You may be subject to US tax withholdings if you are not a US resident, and may be exempt if you are a resident in a country with a tax treaty.

 For specific information regarding U.S. tax requirements, please visit the IRS website U.S. Tax Withholding on Payments to Foreign Persons.